-- Make sure zoom works

 - Look at website

 - Various policies for course.
 E-mail if confused.

 - Sign up for edX edge, Piazza, etc.

 - Skim assignments if you want.
 All are ready

-- Assignment 1, Due Apr 13 (see website).
+- Assignment 1, Due Apr 14 (see website).

 - Any questions?

-▪ Start now with raytracing lecture
+- Start now with raytracing lecture